j0lvera/hyx.less/README.md

 # Hyx.less

+*version 2.1.0*

-Hyx is a [LESS](http://lesscss.org) tool that helps you to build grids, just that.
+**Hyx** is a [LESS](http://lesscss.org) tool that helps you to build grids, just that.

 The last three years of freelancing I got several issues using other grids, not because they were bad, instead because there is not one complete solution for every problem.

-I needed a flexible grid that can be adapted to each project, not forced to use a rigid API.

 I came up with my own solution, a mixing function that can create a fluid grid with the column sizes I need, only that, other customization to the grid can be done with the project requirements.

-Hyx philosophy resides on Doug McIlroy's famous summation of the Unix philosophy
+**Hyx.less** philosophy resides on Doug McIlroy's famous summation of the Unix philosophy

 > Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.

 ## Hyx main goals

-Hyx.less has some goals in mind that solved most of my problems in the past two years when developing small-mid size websites, that required good looking or complex layouts.
+**Hyx.less** has some goals in mind that solved most of my problems in the past three years when developing small-mid size websites, that required good looking or complex layouts.

 - Keep your DOM clean and semantic
 - Have a flexible gutter size: you can change it whenever you want and your grid won't break.
 - Be small, simple, fast and useful, take a look on the list of websites using it.
 - Mantain a powerful and easy to understand syntax, `.cols(1/3);` means one column of three, `.cols(8);` means one element with the size of eight columns.
 - Get only what you need, this tool is designed to build a grid ad-hoc to your needs.
 You are not stuck with a rigit API or only one way to build your grid.
-- You will get an extensible/hackeable result, Hyx.less won't try to do all the work, you get a **Fluid Grid System** that you can use the way you want.
+- You will get an extensible/hackeable result, **hyx.less** won't try to do all the work, you get a **fluid grid system** that you can use the way you want.

 ## Quick start